 Success as an early-stage founder requires going through the process of finding early customer prospects and deciding who will be the few that you'll deeply engage with initially.

-We’ve learned over many years that picking the right set of early design partners can make all the difference in the trajectory of a company, and ultimately determine its success or failure.
-As a Seed Stage founder, it’s mission critical to iterate with customers in order to land on the “right product” and the only proven way to do so is to combine your initial insights with practical early customer feedback.
-Completing 1.0 of the product happens through the act of selling it.
-There is skill in the process of selecting the right initial customers.
-The goal of this guide is to share best practices for finding and picking the optimal design partners as a seed-stage founder.
+Picking the right set of early design partners can make all the difference in the trajectory of a company, and ultimately determine its success or failure.
+You will need to iterate in order to land on the “right product” and the only proven way to do so is to combine your initial insights with practical early customer feedback.
+There is a process to selecting the right design partners.
+Our goal in this section of the Field Guide is to provide tactical advice for finding and selecting the best design partners for your product.

 Founders sometimes make the mistake of thinking design partners will tell them exactly what to build in order to be successful.
 In reality, customers know what they want right up until they see something better.